-Cash and Other Highlights for the three months ended March 31, 2019
+Cash and Other Highlights for the six months ended June 30, 2019

-- Neo continues to have a strong financial position.
-As at March 31, 2019, Neo had \$76.1 million in cash and \$5.6 million in debt. - Cash provided by operating activities was \$9.2 million.
-Neo invested \$2.7 million in capital expenditures in property, plant and equipment and intangible assets, and paid \$1.9 million in cash taxes in the three months ended March 31, 2019. - For the three months ended March 31, 2019, Neo paid dividends to its shareholders of \$2.9 million.
-As part of the Normal Course Issuer Bid (the "Bid") program, Neo purchased and canceled 99,623 shares with an aggregate disbursement of \$0.9 million. - On March 10, 2019, Luxfer, 2671219 Ontario Inc. (the "Purchaser") and Neo mutually agreed to terminate the arrangement agreement to acquire the issued and outstanding common shares of Neo for a combination of cash and stock (the "Luxfer Transaction").
-Under the termination agreement, Luxfer has agreed to pay all reasonable expenses incurred by Neo in connection with the termination of the arrangement agreement up to a maximum of \$3.5 million.
-Neo received the payment on April 5, 2019.
+Neo continues to have a strong financial position.
+As at June 30, 2019, Neo had \$69.6 million in cash and \$0.9 million in debt.

+- Cash provided by operating activities was \$20.2 million.
+Neo invested \$4.6 million in capital expenditures in property, plant and equipment and intangible assets, and paid \$6.2 million in cash taxes in the six months ended June 30, 2019. - For the six months ended June 30, 2019, Neo paid dividends to its shareholders of \$5.7 million.
+As part of the Normal Course Issuer Bid (the "Bid") program, Neo purchased and canceled 809,157 shares with an aggregate disbursement of \$7.5 million. - On March 10, 2019, Luxfer Holdings plc ("Luxfer"), 2671219 Ontario Inc. (the "Purchaser") and Neo mutually agreed to terminate the arrangement agreement to acquire the issued and outstanding common shares of Neo for a combination of cash and stock (the "Luxfer Transaction").
+Under the termination agreement, Luxfer agreed to pay all reasonable expenses incurred by Neo in connection with the termination of the arrangement agreement up to a maximum of \$3.5 million.
+Neo received the payment on April 5, 2019. - On July 15, 2019, it was announced that Neo's newly formed subsidiary, Magnequench Magnetics (Chu Zhou) Co., LTD., had entered into a definitive agreement to purchase the assets of Anhui Asia Magnets Co., Ltd., a privately-owned manufacturer in Chuzhou, China of compression molded NdFeB bonded magnets, for a purchase price of 68.5 million RMB (US\$9.9 million), plus working capital.
+The acquisition will further enhance the value that Neo provides to customers and is expected to leverage Neo's ability to produce high-performance magnetic powders and magnets.
+Neo expects the transaction to close later in the third quarter or early in the fourth quarter of 2019.